emartineznunez/AutoMeKin/docs/tutorial.md

 # Tutorial

-## Introduction <a name="introduction"></a>

-AutoMeKin (amk for short), which stands for Automated Mechanisms and Kinetics, is an automated protocol to discover chemical reaction mechanisms and simulate the kinetics at the conditions of interest.
+AutoMeKin (_amk_ for short), which stands for Automated Mechanisms and Kinetics, is an automated protocol to discover chemical reaction mechanisms and simulate the kinetics at the conditions of interest.
 Although the method was originally designed to find transition states (TSs) from reactive molecular dynamics (MD) simulations, several new tools have been incorporated throughout the past few years.
 The current pipeline